-PM Modi wishes Donald, Melania speedy recovery from Covid-19
+PM Modi wishes 'friend Donald Trump, wife Melania speedy recovery from Covid-19

 Both Donald and Melania Trump have tested positive hours after the US President's close aide Hope Hicks was tested positive with the deadly infection.

-Taking to twitter Modi posted "Wishing my friend @POTUS @realDonaldTrumpand @FLOTUS a quick recovery and good health."
+Taking to twitter PM Modi posted "Wishing my friend @POTUS @realDonaldTrump and @FLOTUS a quick recovery and good health."

 Confirming his test report, Donald Trump took to his official Twitter handle saying, "Tonight, @FLOTUS and I tested positive for COVID-19.
 We will begin our quarantine and recovery process immediately.
 We will get through this TOGETHER!"